 What used to be the country’s scrappiest and quirkiest little airline is now ready to play with the big boys.
-Late last night, Southwest Airlines officially announced plans to fly to Hawaii.
-Can you feel the Aloha LUV?
+Last fall, Southwest Airlines officially announced plans to fly to Hawaii.
+Last week, Southwest finally announced the 4 Hawaiian airports it plans to serve with its first flights.
+And today, we finally have learned the names of the California gateway cities where Southwest will base those first Hawaii flights!

 Trips With Tykes uses affiliate links.
 We may receive compensation when you click on links featured in this post.
 See our full disclosure policy here.